 Thursdays 7.45-9.45pm A fellowship group for international students and scholars within our church family.
 We meet to study the Bible, share our lives and pray for each other.
 Our desire is to help you thrive as a Christian during your time in Nottingham and be equipped to serve the global church beyond your time in Nottingham.

 You can find our flyer here

 Alternate Thursdays 1:00-2:30pm – A friendship group for wives of international students and scholars where you can make friends, practice speaking English, enjoy activities and learn about other cultures.
 Women of any faith and culture and their children are welcome.

-Contact John Goodwin for further details.
+Contact the church office for further details.

 We have a thriving community of 20s and 30s at Beeston Free Church who enjoy spending time together and welcoming new people into our church family.
 We organise monthly social events such as quiz nights, worship evenings and many food related events, where we can socialise and encourage one another.

 Throughout the week we host activities for school age children.

 Total Tuesdays (for children of primary school age) meets on Tuesday from 5.45pm-7.15pm; including quizzes, games and crafts whilst learning from the Bible about who Jesus is and what He has done.